OSR and Cypher walk into a bar and the bartender asks them: “What do you do now?”

 Listen to that capricious muse, the dice.
 Relying only on your own imagination can become exhausting and predictable, and can feel less like a concrete world to the players.

 Cypher System setting books come with loads of tables.
-Ruin mapping engines, weird things, monster tables, “wondrous items” and artifacts, all kinds of card decks… It’s all there, ready for rolls, but again CS extends this and allows GMs and players to nudge the narrative, in a mechanically sound way, if they choose so.
+Ruin mapping engines, weird things, monster tables, “wondrous items” and artifacts, all kinds of card decks… It’s all there, ready for rolls, but again Cypher extends this and allows GMs and players to nudge the narrative, in a mechanically sound way, if they choose so.

 …But Uphold Logic